 But how do you decide which type of content to go for?

-Well, you need to take a general look at the kinds of content that encourage conversions.
-If they help other businesses, they are likely going to help yours too.
+Well, you need to take a look at the kinds of content that encourage content conversions for different businesses in general.
+If they help other businesses, they will likely help yours too.